Strikeeaglechase/VTOLScriptingLanguage/readme.md

     -i, --input string    Input VTSL file
     -o, --output string   Output VTS file
-    --vts string          Source VTS to compile into --strip string        Deletes all VTSL code from the VTS file, leaving the original VTS
+    --vts string          Source VTS file to compile into (use "dummy" to compile into a blank vts file)
+    --strip string        Deletes all VTSL code from the VTS file, leaving the original VTS
     -d, --debug           Enable debug files